aweymo-ui/python_obsidian/content/2_accounts.md

 ## Obsidian

-**To create an Obsidian account**, you will first need to [download the application](https://obsidian.md/download) which is supported in Windows, Mac, Linux, IOS and Android.
+**To create an Obsidian account**, you will first need to [download the application](https://obsidian.md/download){:target="_blank" rel="noopener"} which is supported in Windows, Mac, Linux, IOS and Android.
 Afterwards, you will create an account.
 Note that Obsidian does have a paid Sync and Publish features but you don’t need either for everything we will cover in this presentation.
 Each workspace you create in Obsidian is a folder that they call a vault.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>